-Action RTSP-17: Xu Liu to give feedback on physical BDRF models.
+Action RTSP-17: Xu Liu to give to RTSP working group co-chairs feedback on physical BDRF models.

-Action RTSP-18: Mark Liu to provide information on infrared physical models development.
+Action RTSP-18: Mark Liu to provide to RTSP working group co-chairs information on infrared physical models developments.

-Action RTSP-19: Fuzhon Weng to provide information on MW physical models development.
+Action RTSP-19: Fuzhon Weng to provide to RTSP working group co-chairs information on MW physical models developments.

-The RTSP working group noted that RTTOV RT model developers are introducing an angular dependence to the surface emissivities stored in the atlas used for RTTOV calculations.
+The RTSP working group noted that the RTTOV model developers are introducing an angular dependence to the land surface emissivities stored in the atlases used for the RTTOV calculations.

-Recommendation 16: Encourage RT developers to introduce an angular dependence to data stored in surface emissivity atlases.
+Recommendation 16: The RTSP working group encourages RT developers to introduce an angular dependence to the land emissivity data stored in atlases.